joshanthony/cluster/README.md

 4. Media styles
 5. Resuable examples

-## Attribution
+## Acknowledgements

-Special thanks to a couple of frameworks and open source projects for their hard work or inspiration:
+Special thanks and recognition to the following frameworks and open source projects for their hard work or inspiration:

 - [Pure CSS by Yahoo](http://purecss.io "Pure CSS")
 - [Bootstrap](http://getbootstrap.com "Bootstrap")